"Be the Change You Wish to See in the World" -Ghandi

 Pick Up and Delivery Procedures

-Meals should be picked up at the Meals on Wheels office by 10:00 am.
+On Mondays, meals should be picked up at the Meals on Wheels office between 9 am and 11 am.
+For hot-meal deliveries Tuesday to Friday, meals should be picked up between 9:30 am and 11 am.
 Volunteers may work alone or in pairs, depending on individual preference.

-- While delivering meals, each vehicle making deliveries should display a "Meals on Wheels Volunteer" sign in the window.
+- While delivering meals, each vehicle should display a "Meals on Wheels Volunteer" sign in the window.
 If the sign is not in your route folder, please take one from the sign-in table.
-Also, volunteers should wear a name tag, one of which is provided in your route folder.
+Volunteer magnets are also availale to display.
+In addition, volunteers should wear a name tag, one of which is provided in your route folder.
 If you need another name tag, additional ones are hanging on the wall near the sign-in table.

 - Medical emergencies - If you should ever arrive to find a client in immediate need of medical attention, please call 911!
 Do not attempt to move the client or perform any medical procedures yourself.
 Stay with the client until help arrives, then call the Meals on Wheels office to report the incident.